ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     Note: the act of granting or denying an operation may be manual (i.e. through an interaction with a physical person) or automatic (i.e. through predefined organizational rules).

 End-user
-: natural person that operates with the client software.
+: natural person that operates the client instance.

     Note: that natural person may or may not be the same entity as the RO.
 When it is explicit that the end-user and the RO are the same entity, the generic term user may be used.